kevinledev/nft-explorer/README.md

 For an investor looking to buy into an NFT project, they will go through all NFTs in a collection to find ones that they like in terms of look and overall rarity.
 Rarity is most important to an investor because rarer NFTs have more potential to increase in value over time.
 However, it's almost impossible to tell how rare an NFT is just by looking at it.

-*NFT Explorer* gives investors and collectors a compass to navigate the wild-west of NFTs.
-It does so by analyzing the full NFT collection and generating rarity scores for each one.
+*NFT Explorer* gives investors and collectors a compass to navigate the wild-west of NFTs by generating rarity scores using unique mathematical wizardry.
 Users can narrow their focus to the rarest NFTs in a collection, and ultimately make the most informed buying decision into these projects. <br><br>

 ## In NFT Explorer, users will be able to: